CarlosMartinezPenate/CarlosNotebook/_posts/2024-07-25-Carlos_MCELab_NoteBook.md

 - Complete the experimental design for the diffusion chamber apparatus.
 - Order 142 mm 0.22 micron filters to perform the experiments.

+# Marine Chemical Ecology (MCE) Lab Notebook
+#Date: 15/10/2024
+**Location:** IOLR
+**Objective:** Due to renovation plans, Clear room -3 of IOLR from MCE equipment.
+**Activity:** Move all MCE equipment in IOLR floor -3 to floor +5.

+**Details:**
+- Moved DCS and PPS into Eyal Rikhav Offices in IOLR
+- Moved Tools and spare parts to "Fridge room" in floor +5

+**Future Actions:**
+- Setup the DCS chamber experiment in the new conditions

+# Marine Chemical Ecology (MCE) Lab Notebook
+#Date: 19/11/2024
+**Location:** IOLR
+**Objective:** Restablish operations with DCS and PPS
+**Activity:** Move DCS elecronics and PPS pump from IOLR to MCE **Details:**
+- Moved DCS and prepare for shipping to USA for repairs
+- Moved PPS pump for inspection and replacement of spare parts

+**Future Actions:**
+- Change PPS spare parts
+- Inspect old parts and compare wear to new parts